 The old fashioned boiled fruit cake recipe I use for the tea rooms definitely satisfies a comfort food craving.

-For this recipe for boiled fruit cake the dried and glacé fruits are simmered with sherry, butter and sugar until they are plump and glistening, making a moist rich fruit cake.
+For this boiled fruit cake recipe the dried and glacé fruits are simmered with sherry, butter and sugar until they are plump and glistening, making a moist rich fruit cake.
 A slice of old fashioned boiled fruit cake with a cup of tea beside an open fire will cheer up the greyest of winter days.

 Old Fashioned Boiled Fruit CakeCourse: SnackCuisine: BritishDifficulty: Easy

 750 grams / 1lb 12 ounces mixed dried fruit

 110 grams / 4 ounces dried apricots cut into small pieces

 110 grams / 4 ounces glacé cherries quartered

 225 grams / 8 ounces butter

 165 grams / 6 ounces self raising flour